cristianrasch/cuba-demo/README.md

 * [Sequel](http://sequel.rubyforge.org/), the database toolkit for Ruby.
 * [Mini::Test](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/minitest/unit/rdoc/MiniTest.html), minimal (mostly drop-in) replacement for test-unit.
 * [Capybara](https://github.com/jnicklas/capybara), an acceptance test framework for web applications.

+** If you don't have them installed already you will need to install SQLite 3 development files on your system.
+If you are using [Debian](http://www.debian.org/) or a derived OS such as [Ubuntu](http://www.ubuntu.com) you can simply install the libsqlite3-dev package.